-- Closing Thoughts
+- Closing Thoughts/Takeaways

-- One-word Takeaways

-- Closing Ritual
+- Closing Ritual or Movement

 - Resources, clean-up, goodbyes

-The Three Questions reflect on the past, present, and future.
-Think of one loss that comes up for you right now:
+The 3 Questions reflect on the past, present, and future.
+Think of one loss that comes up for you right now.
+(Note: This may or may not be related to the monthly prompt.)

-- 1. Question No. 1: What did you feel when you first heard the news? - 2.
+- 1. Question No. 1:

+What memories, thoughts, or emotions arise when you recall this particular loss? - 2.
 Question No. 2: What needs to be honored today? - 3.
-Question No. 3: What would you like to release today?
-What is one small step you can take to do so?
+Question No. 3: What needs to be released to move forward?